plumier/plumier/docs/refs/Mongoose-Helper.md

 plum.set(new MongooseFacility({uri: "mongodb://localhost:27017/test-data"}))
 ```

-> It is required to use [parameter properties](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties) to be able to make auto schema generate work properly.
-Common common decorated property is not supported, because its best practice to use parameter properties with null safety enabled.

 Mongoose facility will automatically connect to the MongoDB database and make sure it ready before application started.

 ## Mark Domain Model For Schema Generated